samsch/js-app-learning/README.md

 1. The best way to get started with the Redux docs is to read (and code along with) section 1 through 1.3, skip 1.4 and 1.5 for now, and then go through sections 2 and 3.
 2. Section 2.5 requires you have a bit of an idea how React components work, specifically [stateless function components](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions), combined with arrow functions and destructuring.
 3. Once you have gone through these basics, and gotten a small test app to work, try using what you know now to build a small app.
 Don't worry about "best practice" yet.
 Much of the best practice subjects don't make much sense until you actually try to do the things which it protects against.
-4. Once you have built some small app with what you know, you might jump into the intermediate links below.
+4. Once you have built some small app with what you know, you might jump into the **Intermediate guides** below.

 - [Redux FAQ (in the documentation)](http://redux.js.org/docs/FAQ.html)